 We don't just talk cars ... we teach how to buy them.

-Used Hyundai Accent Overview And How To Buy At The Lowest Prices
+Older Pre-2012 Hyundai Accent Overview And How To Buy At The Lowest Price

 The Accent has won praise for its roominess as a compact car, it's long list of standard equipment, its surprising acceleration and handling, and good gas mileage.
-Another big advantage for the Accent is its transferable 5-Year/60,000 mile Factory Warranty.
+Another big advantage for the Accent is its transferable 5-Year/60,000 mile Factory Warranty, making many of them likely better maintained than many of their competitors..

-Hyundai's smallest car got a redesign for the 2006 model year (its third generation which carried through until a redesign for 2012) which added size, power, and additional safety features.
+Hyundai's smallest car got a redesign for the 2006 model year (its third-generation which carried through until a redesign for 2011) which added size, power, and additional safety features.
 And while it originally debuted as a GLS four-door sedan, a new sporty two-door hatchback model was introduced as a 2007 model.
 There are currently four models available from this generation: the Blue (introduced in 2010), GS and the SE are two-door hatchbacks, while the GLS is a four-door sedan.

 The second-generation Accent was produced for the 2000 through 2005 model years and can also be found in both sedan and hatchback forms.
 Initially, it was powered by a modest 89-horsepower 1.5-liter four-cylinder engine.
 For 2001, a 104-horsepower 1.6-liter engine was added which eventually replaced the 1.5-liter for 2003.